The best portable batteries and chargers you can buy right now (Winter 2018)

 It isn't as handsome as competing products from Lenovo or Google, but this list is all about audio, and the JBL Link View is the best sounding smart display you can get right now.
 In her review, Rita cited the unit's "enveloping sound and oomph," and you can really feel the thing rumble with bass.
 The speakers are powerful, with nice stereo separation.

+Although it only has Assistant functionality when connected to Wi-Fi, the Bluetooth-equipped Sonos Move speaker is a strong portable option for those already invested in the Sonos ecosystem.
+You can grab one for $399.
 The Harman Kardon Citation One is like a Google Home, but more premium.
 It features the Google Assistant and its bag of tricks, and it's even a vaguely similar size and shape.
 It's more expensive, though, and it sounds markedly better, with an overall warm tone and clear sound across the frequency spectrum.
 There are also JBL's non-smart display Link speakers; the Link 20 sounds a lot like the Link View for considerably less money.
 Google's Nest Hub Max doesn't sound as good as the JBL Link View, but it's a better display and still has a pretty robust speaker.

 Like we said at the top, there are a ton of great audio options for the technologically-inclined, even more so as these relatively young product categories continue to mature.
 Hopefully this list has made your shopping decisions a little easier.